Your vacation home is waiting!

 7. Sanibel Lighthouse

-The Sanibel Lighthouse, recently restored after Hurricane Ian, stands as a resilient symbol of the island’s history.
-While the hurricane washed away some of the older buildings, the lighthouse itself remains a cherished landmark.
+The Sanibel Lighthouse stands as a resilient symbol of the island’s history.
+While previous hurricanes washed away some of the older buildings, the lighthouse itself remains a cherished landmark.
 It’s a great spot for taking in the scenic views and snapping some photos.

 8. Randell Research Center on Pine Island